 Most people would agree that the typical motor vehicle accident is fast, violent and confusing.
 Attempting to figure out what happened after the fact is challenging for victims of the accident and for witnesses.
 This is why there are often different accounts of how motor vehicle accidents occur.

 Crash reconstruction and investigation uses scientific methods to determine just what caused the accident.
-While anyone can look at an accident and scene and guess what happened, it takes specially educated and trained individuals to perform an accurate reconstruction.
+While anyone can look at an accident scene and guess what happened, it takes specially educated and trained individuals to perform an accurate reconstruction.
 These investigations are crucial in many personal injury cases in which a negligent driver caused a car accident.

 Since physics plays a large role in reconstructing an accident scenario, it is easy to see why you need a trained expert to make the reconstruction.
 This person will use physical evidence gathered at the scene to determine the manner in which the accident occurred.
 This evidence includes: